Fun Farms for Kids to Visit

 We just love visiting farms.
 Both of my kids love seeing animals, Kevin in particular.
 He loves to see them, pet them and it helps us help him with language.
 He can say some of the words and he can mimic the sounds they make.
-There are many local farms and animal farms to visit with children in Pennsylvania, NJ, Delaware and Maryland, and many of these farms are free!
-(I always like to support them and buy something, though.)
-I thought, “Hey, how many fun family farms with animals are near me?
-And are we missing any?”
+There are many local farms and animal farms to visit with children in Pennsylvania, NJ, Delaware, and Maryland, and many of these farms are free!
+I always like to support them and buy something, though.
 I started to list them in my head and thought that I would just make a blog post out of it.
-Please check websites or Facebook pages before visiting, often because they are family run operations, they may not be open all the time.

-In addition to this list of fun farms in Pennsylvania, Delaware and Maryland that you can visit with your kids, don’t forget about fair season.
+In addition to this list of fun farms in Pennsylvania, Delaware, and Maryland that you can visit with your kids, don’t forget about the fair season.
 In late summer and early fall, many towns and municipalities offer fairs and festivals to celebrate the harvest and agriculture.
 And most have a section of animals (since they are often being shown) to visit and pet and learn.
-Our perpetual January favorite is-The Pennsylvania Farm Show.
+Our perpetual January favorite is The Pennsylvania Farm Show.

 Working Farms to visit and tour: Philadelphia and Lancaster area